 So too, in whatever we do, we need to have the willpower and patience to complete what we have started out doing.
-Knowing that this takes time to bear results, we first need to build a strong foundation for ourselves like the bamboo spreading out its complex root systems to anchor itself firmly.
-We need to be patient and work constantly on the task even if it is taking a long time to complete and even when faced with obstacles.
+Knowing that this takes time to bear results, we first need to build a strong foundation for ourselves, like the bamboo spreading out its complex root systems to anchor itself firmly.
+We need to be patient and work constantly on tasks even if they take a long time to complete and even when faced with obstacles.
 We should not be discouraged and give up halfway.
 Rather, we must have the willpower to hold on even when facing tough moments and situations, to continue to do things right, to be persistent and to have faith that rewards will follow eventually.

 Hence this willpower and patience are essentially about having the ‘Constancy’ to see ourselves through from the start to the finishing line.
 It is also about the commitment to stay the entire course, the entire journey without faltering.

-Therefore, we can imbibe the qualities and lessons from the bamboo, and approach what we do, be it in our studies, our CCA’s and our personal life with a strong adherence to our motto ‘With Constancy and Purpose’.
+We can imbibe valuable life lessons from the bamboo, and approach what we do, be it in our studies, our CCAs or our personal life, with a strong adherence to our motto ‘With Constancy and Purpose’.